St. Martin's Le Grand: Liberty

 As the property of a monastery, the college was dissolved by King Henry VIII and demolished for redevelopment in 1548.

 However, the link with Westminster Abbey meant that the precinct was subsequently regarded as part of the borough of Westminster, and as a liberty: a district outside the jurisdiction of the legal officers of the City of London.
 The inhabitants voted in the Westminster borough elections up to the Reform Act 1832, and the liberty was regarded as an exclave of Middlesex.

-This was despite an Act of Parliament of 1815 annexing the liberty to the Aldersgate Ward of the City of London when the site was earmarked for a new General Post Office.
+This was despite the City of London and Westminster Streets and Post Office Act 1815 (55 Geo.
+3. c. xci) annexing the liberty to the Aldersgate Ward of the City of London when the site was earmarked for a new General Post Office.